iterative/dvc.org/static/docs/understanding-dvc/related-technologies.md

   [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)
   (DAG):

-  - The DAG or dependency graph is defined by the connections between [DVC-file](/doc/user-guide/dvc-file-format) (with file names `<file>.dvc` or `Dvcfile`), based on their dependencies and <abbr>outputs</abbr>.
+  - The DAG or dependency graph is defined implicitly by the connections between [DVC-file](/doc/user-guide/dvc-file-format) (with file names `<file>.dvc` or `Dvcfile`), based on their dependencies and <abbr>outputs</abbr>.